souvik798/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Import the standard libraries.
+1.Import the required libraries .
-2. Upload the dataset and check for any null or duplicated values using .isnull() and .duplicated() function respectively.
+2.Load the dataset and check for null data values and duplicate data values in the dataframe.
-3. Import LabelEncoder and encode the dataset.
+3.Import label encoder from sklearn.preprocessing to encode the dataset.
-4. Import LogisticRegression from sklearn and apply the model on the dataset.
-5. Predict the values of array.
-6. Calculate the accuracy, confusion and classification report by importing the required modules from sklearn
-7. Apply new unknown values
+4.Apply Logistic Regression on to the model.
+5.Predict the y values.
+6.Calculate the Accuracy,Confusion and Classsification report.
 ## Program:
 ```
 /*